Now accepting applications from individuals interested in a 2025-2027 Emerging Leader Fellowhips. Learn more and apply here.

 Arturo Zinny currently serves as a Stoneleigh Fellow with the Center for Nonviolence and Social Justice (CNSJ) at Drexel University’s Dornsife School of Public Health.
 In this role, he is researching the impact of evidence-based trauma-specific practices on the mental health needs of violently injured young people, with a focus on racial/ethnic minorities and LGBTQ youth.

-Arturo holds bachelor’s and master’s degrees in psychology from Universidad Nacional de Rosario in Argentina, and he is a doctoral candidate at Drexel University’s Dornsife School of Public Health.
+Arturo holds bachelor’s and master’s degrees in psychology from Universidad Nacional de Rosario in Argentina, and he holds a PhD in public health from Drexel University.